CFEL-CMI/cmistark/doc/index.rst

 CMIstark_ is a software package and tool for DC Stark effect calculations of molecules in electric fields.

-See [Chang2014]_ for a scientific description of version 1.0 and as a formal, citeable reference.
+See [Chang2014]_ for a scientific description of version 1.0 and as a formal, citeable reference and the `online manual`_ for further information on later versions.

 User documentation